sfcheung/rstylesf/README.md

 # Whitespace

-Always add at least one whitespace before and and one whitespace after an operator, except for `^` and similar operators
+Always add at least one whitespace before an operator and one whitespace after an operator, except for `^` and similar operators

 ```
 3 + 2